anupam-sy/tf-gcp-training-lab/README.md

 - `roles/storage.admin` on the project housing terraform state files.

 ### Project API Requirement:
 In order to use the services, required APIs must be enabled before resource deployment.
 You can either enable these using terraform or using gcloud command.
+Sample examples below -

 * terraform code snip to enable Service APIs
 ```